TruePadawan/Animehaven-next/README.md

 # <img src="https://user-images.githubusercontent.com/71678062/201470655-23cde758-d597-461e-82c8-37f32a2cc4c7.png" width="30" height="30"/> Animehaven
 Animehaven provides an interface for viewing information on animes, creating and sharing lists of different animes, having discussions with other users, etc.
-I built this from scratch to practice JavaScript and ReactJS, I also used some new technologies like NextJS and Supabase that I hadn't worked with previously.

 ## Environment Variables
 `NEXT_PUBLIC_SUPABASE_URL` - REST API client provided by supabase